open-sonar/open-sonar/README.md

 A web-search enhanced AI assistant that combines the power of web search with local LLM inference to provide accurate, up-to-date information with source citations.

-Currently in progress, when complete we will port it over as a Python and JS package.
+Ported over as a Python and JS package.

 ## Features